Orange County Assault & Battery Defense Attorneys

 If you are facing an assault or battery charge in Orange County, CA it is in your best interests to seek legal representation as soon as possible.
 These are serious crimes that could lead to harsh consequences such as incarceration, fines, probation, and community service.
 Beyond the potential criminal penalties you could face, a conviction of a violent crime would be a permanent stain on your record that could jeopardize your reputation, career prospects, and relationships for years to come.

-At Visco Wohl Law, our criminal defense attorneys have a combined 35 years experience fighting criminal charges.
+At Wohl Criminal Defense, our criminal defense attorneys have a combined 35 years experience fighting criminal charges.
 We have the knowledge, skills, and resources to deliver the best possible outcome in your case whether that be preventing a charge from being filed, negotiating a plea deal for a reduced sentence, or achieving a not guilty verdict at trial.

 Let us get a jumpstart on customizing a winning defense.
 Call today (714) 689-6042 to schedule a free consultation.